Take Action

 What else can I do?

-Don’t buy pesticide products and don’t use pesticides in your garden or window box
+Don’t buy pesticide products to use in your garden or home

 This is one of the easiest things you can do!
 If you have weeds in your garden or window boxes, pull them out, don’t spray them with pesticides.
 If you have aphids, try covering plants with horticultural fleece.
 If your supermarket sells non-chemical alternatives, such as slug tape, buy them instead of pesticides to show that you want to keep your outdoor space pesticide-free.
 For more tips and advice, download our Guide to Gardening without Pesticides.